TL;DR

 After downloading, run for a system-wide installation:

-sudo cp -r Fluent Fluent-dark Fluent-light /usr/share/icons/
+sudo cp -r Fluent Fluent-dark Fluent-light /usr/share/icons/Update the Icon Cache:

 sudo gtk-update-icon-cache /usr/share/icons/Fluent